 - Ram Issue

-Now the first thing I want to do is to remove or uninstall all Security Softwares from your Windows besides the Firewall.
+Now the second thing which I want to do is to remove or uninstall all the Security-Based Softwares from your Windows besides the Firewall.

 Feedback By Tony On 23 Mar 2016

 I do had this bad pool header problem on my pc and It appeared randomly, roughly 15 minutes after start my pc.
 I did tried everything and nothing helped me.
 Surprisingly i found out that the problem was caused by Malwarebytes program which i installed a month ago on my PC.
 I discovered the source of my problem is unexpected, but once i uninstalled it, my system is OK.

 Just undo all the recent things what you’ve done on your computer because it’s possible that this problem is coming from that.